 VTrans maintains an inventory of all retaining walls and infrastructure in the state, including a ranking by condition.
 There are 59 comparable walls statewide in similar or worse condition and repair funding is very limited.
 Major rebuilding and repair projects also take several years to design, plan, budget and permit.
 That means our wall is not likely to be rebuilt for a number of years.

 About Mary Lacy & the Mural Tour

 Vermont Artist Mary Lacy is well known for her large, striking murals on buildings and other infrastructure around the state.
-Mary is currently conducting a national 10-city mural tour, sponsored by Benjamin Moore.
-She is working with communities around the country to identify sites that need color and life, and to involve those communities in painting murals that brighten up buildings and walls in their neighborhoods.
+Mary just completed a national 10-city mural tour, sponsored by Benjamin Moore.
+She worked with communities around the country to identify sites that need color and life, involved those communities in painting murals that brighten up buildings and walls in their neighborhoods.

-Mary would like to return home for the last stop on the tour, completing the 10th mural in a Vermont town, in June 2017.
-And she'd like to do that in Bethel, on our wall.
-She's interested in Bethel because we are a community that is actively working on downtown revitalization, and has a need for public art.
+Mary wanted to return home for the last stop on the tour, completing the 10th mural in a Vermont town.
+She chose Bethel because we are a community that is actively working on downtown revitalization, and had a need for public art.

 The mural was painted on pieces of plywood, and involved more than 200 paint colors and hundreds of pieces.
 The plywood shapes were then affixed to the concrete wall in a way that doesn't harm the wall or cause structural damage.